atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 She is gone, the dear creature is gone; nor would she suffer me to bid her adieu, in the manner I wished. -- Yet I luckily seized a moment of privacy to solicit my pardon, which was granted, indeed; but she behaved, at the same time, with a coolness, with an indifference, as if she thought me not of consequence enough to engage her attention.
 I again entreated her permission to visit her on her return to London, but she neither rejected nor complied with my request; you may be assured, therefore, that I shall go.

-“She half consents who silently denies.”
+"She half consents who silently denies."

 I have a strong suspicion that I am not in the least disagreeable to her; but she cannot bring herself to acknowledge her partiality for me. -- Pride! -- pride! -- I have, indeed, hitherto only asked the question with my eyes; by her extreme cautiousness about looking at me, I fancy she is afraid of making a reply too favourable to me -- Time will shew.
 But we may be separated a great while, and a rival may be successful. -- I will hope for the best. -- I shall not, however, continue here, though she corresponds with lady Euston. -- I am weary of the female part of the family, who, to make themselves still more odious, begin to tease me about lady Charlotte. -- Whatever I think, I shall not make them my confidantes. -- I will accept of Sir George’s and my Sister’s invitation to spend a month with them at Huxley-Park. -- By that time, possibly, lady Charlotte may be in town.